brunosouza-justauto/eng/memory-bank/progress.md

 - Admin interface for coaches to manage athletes and programs
 - User onboarding flow with multi-step form
 - Responsive layouts for both admin and athlete views
+- Program template assignment to athletes
+- Displaying assigned programs in user profiles and dashboards
+- REST DAY display when no workout is assigned for the current day
+- Dynamic workout display based on day of week

 ### UI Components
 - Card component for consistent content containers